KaliedaRik/Scrawl-canvas/README.md

 Recoded from scratch!
 Modular code pattern with import/export - no need to worry about loading js files anymore

 No longer supports IE browsers.
-Edge support will hopefully come back online later in 2019 once it releases the new blink/v8 build
+Edge support will hopefully come back online later in 2019 once MS releases the new blink/v8 build

 ### ROADMAP - Summer 2019:

-... beyond fixing all the TODO statements in the code ...
-* in particular get demo DOM-013 working properly

 1. Tabbing through portions of the canvas display
 * decide whether it's worth the effort (eg if there's more than one anchor in the canvas)